Hottest summers and coldest winters from 1900

-It is true that although we have some recent hot months, until 2010 you have to go back to February 1991 for a "severe" cold month.
+It is true that although we have some recent hot months, until 2010 you have to go back to February 1991 for a "severe" cold month, and 1986 for a "very severe".
 This difference is a clear suggestion of change.

 Before the twentieth centuries, winters were better (if you like then cold and snowy).
 Remember the Little Ice Age?
 In the seventeenth and eighteenth centuries, winter knew how to be winter.
 Take the coldest winter of them all, the "Lorna Doone" winter of 1683-84, with a CET of -1.2.
 Or 1739-40, with a CET of -0.4.
 Now that is chilly.